solislemuslab/tropical-stethoscope/example/readme.md

 5. Run `JupyterLab` by typing `jupyter-lab` in the terminal.
 A browser page will be opened automatically where you will find the `sample_dataset_creation.ipynb` jupyter notebook from the folder you have just cloned.

-6. Change the path in the top three lines of 3rd code block (Parse the label file) in the notebook `sample_dataset_creation.ipynb` to where you stored your label file, the name of your label file, and the name of the path where you stored your wav file respectively.
-Also, change the path in the 4th code block (Create H5 data storage) to where you want to store the hdf5 dataset.
+6. Change the path in the top three lines of 3rd code block "Parse the label file" in the notebook `sample_dataset_creation.ipynb` to where you stored your label file, the name of your label file, and the name of the path where you stored your wav file respectively.
+Also, change the path in the 4th code block "Create H5 data storage" to where you want to store the hdf5 dataset.
 7. Once you have your data in the hdf5 format, you can open and follow the `sample_classification_with_augmentation.ipynb` jupyter notebook for the training process.
 Training time will depend on the size of your data.